sttp-book/sttp-book/chapters/appendix/answers.md

 To establish the needed tests in the category/partition method, we need to identify the parameters, derive the characteristics, add constraints and final make the tests.
 As we last step we can identify duplicate tests and remove those.

 1. Identify parameters:
   - Legs
   - Tail
   - Lives
   - Sharp nails
   - Sound

-2. Derive characteristics of parameters:
+1. Derive characteristics of parameters:
   - int legs: [0,2,4,6,8,10,integer.MAX_VALUE], [1,3,5,7,9,integer.MAX_VALUE], [negative value]
   - bool tail: [true], [false]
   - int lives: [1-9], no lives, more than 10 lives
   - bool sharp nails: [true], [false]
   - string sound: ['miauw'], ['woof'], [empty]

-3. Add constraints
+1. Add constraints:
   - If `lives <= 0`, we can test this with just one combination.
   - If legs is an negative integer or 0, this is an exceptional case.
 Therefore it doesn't matter if the animal has sharp nails or not.
   - If legs is not an even integer, we can test this with just one combination.
   - If `lives >= 10`, we can test this with just one combination.

-4. Test cases
-Tests can be divided in 3 categories: is a cat, not a cat, exceptional cases.
+1. Test cases: Tests can be divided in 3 categories: is a cat, not a cat, exceptional cases.
-  **Cat**
+  - **Cat**
     1. 2, true, 6, true, "miauws" --> cat
-  **Not a cat**
+  - **Not a cat**
     1. 3, true, 6, true, "miauws" --> not a cat
     2. 4, false, 6, true, "miauws" --> not a cat
     3. 6, true, 11, true, "miauws" --> not a cat
     4. 8, true, 4, false, "miauws" --> not a cat
     5. 2, true, 3, true, "woof" --> not a cat
-  **Exceptional**
+  - **Exceptional**
     1. 0, true, 2, false, "miauws" --> cat or invalid depending on the context of the program.
     2. 2, true, 11, true, "miauws" --> not a cat
     3. 3, true, 8, true, "miauws" --> not a cat
     4. 4, true, 0, true, "miauws" --> not a cat or invalid depending on the context of the program.

 Note that some tests can be combined!
 For example:
   - TEST-1 from not a cat is the same as TEST-3 from exceptional